Woodland Creation – Diverse Conifer

 Any applications that are not shown as being climatically suitable will only be considered if you can clearly demonstrate that the site is suitable for the chosen species of trees, for example where there is localised shelter in an otherwise exposed location.

 As per the eligibility criteria of the Woodland Creation general guidance the tree species must be 'suitable' or 'very suitable' to the site and have the capacity to achieve the following average yield classes across the application area:

 - yield class 8 for Scots pine, other pine species and larch

 - yield class 12 for Norway spruce, Douglas fir, western red cedar and other conifer species

 For all native Scots pine planted within this option, you must provide a suppliers document when submitting an initial planting claim (see example document below).
 A template is also provided.

 As well as entering the quantity of trees and the Master Certificate Number on the supplier's document, you should also include the region of provenance, demonstrating that the trees are suitable for the site.
-Refer to Forestry Commission Scotland guidance – Seed sources and planting native trees and shrubs in Scotland.
+Refer to Scottish Forestry guidance – Seed sources for Planting of Native Trees and Shrubs.

 See Forestry Commission Marketing and Supplying Forest Reproductive Materials for further information.